 Types of Turbines:

-Turbine can be classified according to direction of flowing fluid, head at the inlet of turbine etc. These are
+Turbine can be classified in various ways like according to direction of fluid, head at the inlet of turbine, types of fluid etc. These

 According to the type of energy at inlet: